Jason Lee

 Jason Michael Lee (born April 25, 1970) is an American actor, filmmaker, photographer, and former professional skateboarder.
 He is known for playing Earl Hickey in the television comedy series My Name Is Earl, for which he was nominated for the Golden Globe Award for Best Actor in a Television Series – Musical or Comedy in 2005 and 2006.
 He is also known for his roles in Kevin Smith films such as Mallrats (1995), Chasing Amy (1997), Dogma (1999), Jay and Silent Bob Strike Back (2001), Jersey Girl (2004), Clerks II (2006), Cop Out (2010), and Jay and Silent Bob Reboot (2019).
 Lee won the Independent Spirit Award for Best Supporting Male for his performance in Chasing Amy.

 His other notable film roles include starring in Mumford (1999), Almost Famous (2000), Heartbreakers (2001), Big Trouble (2002), Dreamcatcher (2003) and Columbus Circle (2011).
 His voice acting credits include Syndrome in The Incredibles (2004), Bones in Monster House (2006) and the title character in Underdog (2007).
-Lee starred as Dave Seville in the live-action/animation Alvin and the Chipmunks films (2007–present).
+Lee starred as Dave Seville in the live-action/animation Alvin and the Chipmunks films (2007–2015).

 A former professional skateboarder, Lee is the co-founder and co-owner of Stereo Skateboards, founding the company in 1992 with fellow skateboarder Chris "Dune" Pastras.
 Stereo manufactures and distributes skateboard decks, equipment and apparel, as well as producing skate videos.